-SPIED: S-Cross Facelift Spotted in India First Time
+2017 S-Cross Facelift Bookings to Start from Next Month: 3 New Details

 Suzuki unveiled the S-Cross facelift in Hungary last year and there were already rumours of it coming to India.
-These rumours have found some base with the spotting of the S-Cross facelift at Maruti Suzuki’s Gurgaon facility.
-This is the first time the updated crossover has been spotted in India.
+These rumours gained ground when the car was spotted at Maruti Suzuki’s Gurgaon facility.

-Not much is visible in this lone spyshot from Team-bhp apart from its left side headlamp and a wee bit of tyres and grille but it is enough to certify that this is indeed the facelift and discussions (or tests) are already underway regarding the car’s Indian introduction.
+The lone spyshot from Team-bhp apart from its left side headlamp and a wee bit of tyres and grille did not reveal much but it was enough to certify that it indeed was the facelift and discussions (or tests) are already underway regarding the car’s Indian introduction.

+Now we have some new updates on its Indian introduction.
+Few recent reports have sparked a speculation that Maruti will open bookings of the S-Cross facelift from 1st September.
+Based on this, we connected with one of our source who confirmed the following bits..

+- Maruti does not have any stock of older S-Cross and neither are they producing any.

 S-Cross facelift gets a new face with a chrome-laden front grille with vertical slats.
 The headlamps are all-new and sport projectors.
 To accommodate the changes, the front bumper has also been revised and at the rear Suzuki has lent it updated tail lamps and new alloy wheels.